School Education and Quality Learning

 - What strategies are working (and which are not) for improving quality learning processes and learning outcomes for children?

 - What are the challenges faced in ensuring equity and inclusion in elementary education and how can these be addressed?

 - What measures are being taken to improve multi-lingual education and how can these be strengthened?

-- How far can recent policy initiatives go in addressing needs of children in backward regions or difficult to access areas?
+- How far can the recent policy initiatives go in addressing the needs of children in backward regions or difficult to access areas?

-- What roles do communities have in management of school education?
-How can such roles be enhanced and made more effective?
+- What roles do communities have in the management of school education?
+How can such roles be strengthened and made more effective?

-- How can education system be made more accountable to realize rights of children guaranteed under RtE framework?
+- How can the education system be made more accountable to realize the rights of children guaranteed under the RtE framework?